-World awaits Chinese rocket to reenter the atmosphere, not knowing where it will land
+Debris from Chinese space rocket booster reenters Earth’s atmosphere over Indian Ocean near Maldives, China reports

 “China is ready to work with all relevant parties to make joint efforts for the peaceful use of outer space and safeguarding space security,” Wang said.

-The size of the rocket makes its reentry more unpredictable than others.
+The size of the rocket made its reentry more unpredictable than others.
 Most satellites and other man-made objects are small enough to burn up in the atmosphere.
-But the Long March booster is much larger, raising concern that pieces could survive and hit the ground.
+But the Long March booster is much larger, which raised concern that pieces could survive and hit the ground.

-The rocket’s tumbling motion as it passes through the mesosphere, an outer layer of Earth’s atmosphere, has also made calculations of its speed tricky to project.
+The rocket’s tumbling motion as it passed through the mesosphere, an outer layer of the Earth’s atmosphere, has also made calculations of its speed tricky to project.

 Space has been a point of national pride for China, which is expected to run the only operational space station after the retirement of the International Space Station in the next four years.
 The country, which has spoken of putting people back on the moon, has completed a flurry of successful lunar and Mars missions in recent years.

-But China’s growing space program has contributed to the growing problem of space debris.
+But China’s burgeoning space program has contributed to the growing problem of space debris.
 The Secure World Foundation, a think tank, said that China in 2007 “created a cloud of more than 3,000 pieces of space debris” after the country shot down a dead satellite with a missile.

 During the first flight of the Long March 5B rocket last year, the booster passed over populated portions of Earth before pieces of debris landed in Africa.
 Jim Bridenstine, the NASA administrator at the time, slammed the Chinese space agency for the booster’s return, saying the event “could have been extremely dangerous.”

-Matthew Cappucci, Gerry Shih and Christian Davenport contributed to this report.
+Matthew Cappucci and Christian Davenport contributed to this report.

 Read more: